What is Safewards?

 Safe wards logo

-As part of our improvement plans for 2023, we want to implement and embed the Safewards model across our Trust.
-We have been running a six-month supporting programme to help our colleagues embed these methods and approaches across each of their wards.
+As part of our improvement plans for 2023, we wanted to implement and embed the Safewards model across our Trust.
+As of August 2024, we completed a year-long programme to help our colleagues embed these methods and approaches across each of their wards and increase awareness of this model, which has led to some truly excellent results.

-In addition to bespoke support provided by the Safewards project team, each month, representatives from all of our wards are also invited to attend a monthly in-person event, to learn more about the Safewards model as well as share learning with each other and work together to overcome challenges.
+In addition to bespoke support provided by the Safewards project team, each month, representatives from all of our wards were invited to attend a monthly in-person event, to learn more about the Safewards model as well as share learning with each other and work together to overcome challenges.

 Session 1